ancq99/azure-anonymous-movie-recommendation-engine/machine-learning/README.md

-# Opis
+# Description

-Naszym pierwotnym pomysłem było zostosowanie modelu Wide and Deep, jednak mieliśmy z nim sporo problemów.
-Dwa główne problmey to: bardzo słaba dokumentacja oraz zwracanie w wyniku predykcji ciągle tych samych filmów, niezależnie od danych na wejsciu.
+Our original idea was to use the Wide and Deep model, but we had a lot of problems with it.
+The two main problems were: very poor documentation and returning the same movies over and over again as a result of the prediction, regardless of the data in the input.

-W związku z tym, postawiliśmy na prostsze roziązanie, a mianiownicie policzenie odległości miedzy filmami uzywajać odległości manhattan.
+We therefore relied on a simpler solution, namely counting the distances between movies using Manhattan distances.
-Jako vector cech zastowaliśmy jedynie opinie użytkowników, którzy ocenili film na 5 gwiazdek oraz ekipę oraz obsade wystepująca w filmie.
+As a feature vector, we only pledged user reviews, which rated the movie with 5 stars, and the crew, and cast appearing in the movie.

-# Tworzenie modelu
+# Creating the model

-W tym celu należy uruchomić notebook model.
-W wyniku jego działania zostanie utworzony plik pickle, który zostanie zarestrowany Azure Machine Learnig Studio.
+To do this, run the model notebook.
+It will create a pickle file, which will be registered with Azure Machine Learnig Studio.

-W przypadku, gdy nie chcemy uczyc całego modelu od zera, możemy załadować plik pickle (similarity_df.pkl) Załadopwać go do notatnika i przejść od razu do rejestracji.
+In case you do not want to teach the entire model from scratch, you can load the pickle file (similarity_df.pkl) Load it into notepad and go straight to registration.

-# Tworzenie Endpointu
+# Creating Endpoint
-W MLStudio tworzymy nowy ASK.
+At MLStudio, we are creating a new ASK.

 ![askcompute](https://user-images.githubusercontent.com/57688356/210434701-50b86d27-6cfc-4edc-b96b-c2b4e6869f42.png)

-Wybieramy maszyne.
+We choose the vm.

 ![endpoint_azure](https://user-images.githubusercontent.com/57688356/210434264-c03b3b8f-4c83-4cc9-8d9f-10c0b28d7fd5.png)

-Następnie przechodzimy do zakładki Models, wybiermay stworzony model (model_rec) i klikamy Deploy.
+Then go to the Models tab, select the created model (model_rec) and click Deploy.

 ![obraz](https://user-images.githubusercontent.com/66008982/202914226-5a7ba8bc-f38f-4c97-a336-c8d77feed129.png)

-Wybieramy Deploy Web Service, uzupełniamy pola (Entry Script -> azure/score.py, Conda dependencies -> azure/conda.yaml) i klikamy Deploy.
+Select Deploy Web Service, fill in the fields (Entry Script -> azure/score.py, Conda dependencies -> azure/conda.yaml) and click Deploy.

 ![obraz](https://user-images.githubusercontent.com/66008982/202914394-9d21d227-525b-4685-b958-e969064b12b2.png)

-Po zakończeniu wdrożenia, szczególy endpointu możemy znaleźć w zakłądce Endpoints.
+Once the implementation is complete, we can find the details of the endpoint in the Endpoints tab.

-# Przykład danych
+# Example of data
-* Wejście - filmy które nam się podobają w formacie -> ["title1", "title2", "title3", ...]
+* Input - movies we like in the format -> ["title1", "title2", "title3", ...].
-* Wyjście - rekomendowane filmy dla tytułów w formacie -> ["title1", "title2", "title3", ...]
+* Output - recommended movies for titles in the format -> ["title1", "title2", "title3", ...].K